-Today we will learn a simple way to draw a crown.
-While the shape is fairly basic, by adding details - some jewels and an outline of the velvet hat - we will get an impressive-looking crown fit for any king or queen.
+Today we will learn an easy way to draw a crown.
+While our crown drawing is fairly basic, by adding details - some jewels and an outline of the velvet hat - we will get an impressive-looking crown fit for any king or queen.

 Let's start drawing the crown with a few guidelines.
 Draw two parallel curves - these will mark the crown's headband.
 Then add three vertical straight lines going up - these will guide us in drawing the crown peaks.

 Close the crown band's sides with two small curves.
 Then draw three small circles on the top of the lines - these will be the simple decorations on the top of the crown.

 If you feel circles are too simple and would like a challenge, many real royal crowns would have fleur-de-lis as a decorative end.